-Ford T-model 1908 was a significant step in the evolution of cars
+Ford T-model 1908 was a significant step in the evolution of cars Any color as long as it is black |

 Using evolutionary terminology is quite appropriate also when talking about latest changes in digital technology and devices; see for example Tom Chatfield's BBC-Future Technology article August 30, 2012 where he correctly writes "Rather, the combination of blistering pace with brutally Darwinian levels of competition exerts a considerable pressure towards its inverse: homogenization."